TimoReusch/PSW-Internet-Petition/README.md

 Don´t forget to make "id" the primary key!

 ## More Information 💭
-This site uses the Bootstrap Framework, which is included via CDN.
+This site uses the Bootstrap-Framework, which is included via CDN.

 As a little extra, I´ve added support for device-wide dark mode.